 If you receive a disclosure, it should be treated as confidential.
-It is only being given to you so that you can take steps to protect yourself.
+It is only being given to you so that you can take steps to protect the potential victim.
 You must not share this information with anyone else unless you have spoken to the police, or the person who gave you the information, and they have agreed with you that it will be shared.
 Subject to the condition that the information is kept confidential, you can:

-- use the information to keep yourself safe - use the information to keep any children involved in the situation safe - ask what support is available - ask for advice on how to keep yourself and others safe
+- use the information to keep the potential victim and yourself safe - use the information to keep any children involved in the situation safe - ask what support is available - ask for advice on how to keep yourself and others safe

 The police may decide not to give you information if they think that you will discuss it with others.
-However, the police will still take steps to protect you if you are at risk of harm.